NoleSerrano/Transit-System/README.md

 Transit System with GUI and database connectivity.

 ## Specifications
-Use the following tables to design and implement the Pomona Transit System using any database product and JDBC.
+Use the following tables to design and implement the Transit System using any database product and JDBC.

 - **Trip** (<ins>TripNumber</ins>, StartLocationName, DestinationName)